vlang/v/doc/docs.md

 }
 ```

 Note that `new_information` is a _factory_ function.
-Now when we want to make use of this struct
+Now when we want to use this struct
 outside the module:

 ```v oksyntax